 - If PayPal – Please provide your PayPal email address

 - If company check – Please provide your mailing address

 Once we receive your Rolex, we will have our watchmaker inspect the timepiece and run the serial #.
 If there are any issues that we did not know about or discuss prior to you sending us your Rolex, we will email (or call) to discuss options.
 If your Rolex checks out as you described (with no adverse surprises), we will issue a payment for the amount agreed upon within two (2) business days of receipt of the Rolex.
 Payment will be either via business check or PayPal (your choice).
 If you select PayPal as your payment option, you will not have any PayPal fees.

-It is important that you have peace of mind when you sell Rolex watches or trade in your Rolex.
+When you sell your Rolex or trade it in, it is important that you have peace of mind.
 We will keep you informed throughout the entire process.
 We we want you to have the best possible experience.

 The key factors to determining the value of your Rolex are condition, year of production, serial #, model #, model name and if it is 100% original.
-Refer to our Rolex Age Lookup page or see chart below.
+See chart below.

 To view the engraved Model and Serial Numbers on your watch, you need to have a local watch repair professional detach the bracelet from the watch case.
 The Model Number is engraved on the side of the case where the bracelet attaches at 12 o’clock.
 The Serial Number is engraved on the side of the case where the bracelet attaches at 6 o’clock.

-Determine the approximate year of production of your Rolex.
-Use the serial # in the following form:
+To determine the approximate year of production of your Rolex, you will need to use the serial # in the following form:

 Please use the Condition Grading Scale to best determine the condition of your Rolex…